MadDinosaur/ISEP-RCOMP/doc/sprint1/planning.md

-RCOMP 2019-2020 Project - Sprint 1 planning
+RCOMP 2020-2021 Project - Sprint 1 planning
 ===========================================
-### Sprint master: 1111111 ###
+### Sprint master: 1191507 ###
-(This file is to be created/edited by the sprint master only)

 # 1. Sprint's backlog #
-(Copy here a summary of the provided sprint's backlog)
+  Structured cabling project of an industrial private closed area with five buildings, each one with two floors.

 # 2. Technical decisions and coordination #
-In this section, all technical decisions taken in the planning meeting should be mentioned.
-Most importantly, all technical decisions impacting on the subtasks implementation must be settled on this 		meeting and specified here.

-#### Examples: ####
-  * Backbone cable types to be used
-  * VLAN IDs to be used
-  * VTP domains
-  * WiFi channels
-  * IPv4 networks' addresses and routers' addresses
-  * Routing protocols
-  * Application protocols outlining (further coordination may be required between members)
+  * Optical fiber up to HC (monomode up to IC, multimode up to HC) and copper cables (cat 6A) until user end point
+  * Copper cables terminated with ISO8877 connector standard 568A
+  * Cabling redundancy on campus backbone
+  * Maximum of 2.720 outlets (considering total area of buildings)
+  * At least one telecommunication enclosure per floor

 # 3. Subtasks assignment #
-(For each team member (sprint master included), the description of the assigned subtask in sprint 1)

-#### Example: ####
+  * 1191507 - Structured cable design for building 1, ground floor and floor 1, and overall industrial area.
-  * 1111111 - Structured cable design for building A, floors 2 and 3
+  * 1191430 - Structured cable design for building 2, ground floor and floor 1
-  * 2222222 - IPv4 addressing and routing configurations for building D
+  * 1190693 - Structured cable design for building 3, ground floor and floor 1
-  * 3333333 - Network access policies enforcement for building X
+  * 1181490 - Structured cable design for building 5, ground floor and floor 1
-  * 4444444 - Network application Z development
+  Note: Building 4 will not be included in this project, since there are insufficient group members.